TusharLP/Getting-and-Cleaning-Data-End-Course-Project/CodeBook.md

 ## Identifiers

-* `subject` - The ID of the test subject
+* `subject` - The ID of the test subject.
+There are a total of 30 subjects.
 * `activity` - The type of activity performed when the corresponding measurements were taken.

-The acivity labels haave been replaced by the corresponding acivity during the analysis
+###The acivity labels haave been replaced by the corresponding acivity during the analysis.
+Following are the list of activities:
+*

 ## Measurements